 Saugatuck home prices are not only among the most expensive in Michigan, but Saugatuck real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Saugatuck isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Saugatuck are a mix of both white- and blue-collar jobs.
+Saugatuck is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Saugatuck is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Saugatuck who work in management occupations (23.30%), sales jobs (11.50%), and business and financial occupations (11.50%).

-Telecommuters are a relatively large percentage of the workforce: 21.53% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.53% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Saugatuck in 2022 was $78,256, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $313,024 for a family of four.
 However, Saugatuck contains both very wealthy and poor people as well.